kasia-kobalczyk/kasia-kobalczyk.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in the Machine Learning and AI lab of Prof. Mihaela van der Schaar at the University of Cambridge, department of Applied Mathematics and Theoretical Physics.
-My research primarily focuses on developing machine learning models for personalised decision-making and human-machine interaction.
+My research focuses on developing machine learning models for personalised decision-making and human-machine interaction.
 I am particularly passionate about data- and reality-centric AI, with a dedicated focus on advancing personalized education and healthcare.
-My research encompasses various ML domains, including: probabilistic ML, Bayesian methods, meta-learning, and increasing, their integration with foundational models.
+My research encompasses various ML domains, including: probabilistic ML, Bayesian experimental design, meta-learning, and increasingly, their integration with foundational models, in particular LLMs.

 I am actively engaged in a collaborative partnership with [Eedi](https://eedi.com), working alongside industry experts to enhance the effectiveness of studying and teaching mathematics among school-age children.
-This involves the development of novel machine learning models aimed at understanding students’ misconceptions and guiding their learning paths.
+This involves the development of novel machine learning models aimed at understanding students’ misconceptions, the evolution of theri knowledge over time, and guiding their learning paths.

 Before starting my PhD, I completed Part III of the Mathematical Tripos at the University of Cambridge, specialising in Mathematical Statistics.
 I obtained my Bachelor's degree in Mathematics and Statistics at the University of Warwick.